jgottlieb11/us-market-analysis/README.md

 ## Introduction

 This project provides an in-depth analysis of daily log returns for U.S. stocks, utilizing data from the Finnhub and Yahoo Finance APIs.
 The primary goal was to capture a comprehensive view of the U.S. stock market by examining both days with price changes (non-zero log returns) and days with no changes (zero log returns).
-By incorporating both active trading days and periods of inactivity, this analysis presents insights into the behavior of stocks across various activity levels, offering perspectives relevant to both long-term investors and short-term traders.
+By incorporating both active trading days and periods with zero returns—resulting from low trading volume or lack of price movement—this analysis presents insights into the behavior of stocks across various activity levels, offering perspectives relevant to both long-term investors and short-term traders.

 To handle the substantial dataset, I implemented the following preprocessing steps:
 1. **Symbol Sampling**: Randomly sampled stocks to manage processing time while ensuring a diverse selection of stocks in terms of trading frequency and activity.
-2. **Inclusion of Zero Returns**: Retained zero returns to assess the broader market behavior, while also analyzing only non-zero returns to focus on patterns in active trading periods.
+2. **Inclusion of Zero Returns**: Retained zero returns to assess the broader market behavior, capturing stocks with low trading volume and price changes, while also analyzing only non-zero returns to focus on patterns in active trading periods.
 3. **Batch Processing**: Processed data in manageable batches to optimize performance and data handling.

 ---